davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.hashmap/index.md

 #### Program Requirements

 1. Take a look over `main.c`, which is not to be modified unless when debugging.
 This program stress tests your hashmap.
-Each thread runs `NUM_OPS_PER_THREAD` operations on your hashmap.
+Each thread runs the same number of operations against your hashmap.
 These operations have a 50% chance to be a `put()` and 25% chance each to be a `get()` or `del()`.
 Each hash-key is randomly generated and limited to the given maximum value (see below) so as to induce sufficient amounts of hash conflicts.
 The program accepts  3 arguments on the command line:
     ```bash
-    $ ./hashtest <num threads> <hashmap capacity> <max key>
+    $ ./hashtest <threads> <ops per thread> <hashmap capacity> <max key>
     ```
-   - The `num threads` argument tells your program how many threads it must create to randomly get/put/del keys.
+   - The `threads` argument tells your program how many threads it must create to randomly get/put/del keys.
+   - The `ops per thread` argument is how many hashmap operations each thread will run.
    - The `hashmap capacity` argument is the size of the table array that your hashmap should initialize.
    - The `max key` argument is the maximum value that the hashtest simulator will generate.
 All keys are in the range `[0, max key]`.